-The Dynamic Host Configuration Protocol for IPv6 (DHCPv6) has been extended with a Leasequery capability that allows a client to request information about DHCPv6 bindings.
-That mechanism is limited to queries for DHCPv6 binding data updates until the time DHCPv6 server receive the Leasequery request.
-Continuous update of an external client with Leasequery data is sometimes desired.
+The Dynamic Host Configuration Protocol for IPv6 (DHCPv6) has been extended with a Leasequery capability that allows a requestor to request information about DHCPv6 bindings.
+That mechanism is limited to queries for DHCPv6 binding data updates prior to the time the DHCPv6 server receives the Leasequery request.
+Continuous update of an external requestor with Leasequery data is sometimes desired.
 This document expands on the DHCPv6 Leasequery protocol, and allows for active transfer of real-time DHCPv6 binding information data via TCP.
 This document also extends DHCPv6 Bulk Leasequery by adding new options.

-Status of this Memo
+Status of This Memo